PalladioSimulator/Palladio-Analyzer-SimuLizar/bundles/org.palladiosimulator.simulizar.test.commons/README.md

 `@PCMInstanceFromSupplier` expects a parameter of type `Class<? extends Supplier<PCMResourceSetPartition>>`.
 Before running the test case the class is instantiated reflectively.
 The created instance is then requested for a `PCMResourceSetPartition` which will be stored in the central SimuLizar Extension store.
 Furthermore a `MDSDBlackboard` is initialized, containing the created partition.
 The blackboard is stored in the central store as well.
 In order for the class to be instantiable, it needs to provide a no-argument constructor, or a constructor accepting exactly one Parameter of type `org.junit.jupiter.api.extension.ExtensionContext`.
 Use the latter, if you need to interact with other JUnit extensions through the Extension store.

 PCM models can be comfortably constructed using e. g. the Palladio Fluent API or the Xtend programming language.
-Examples for the latter can be found in the test cases of `ResourceEnvironmentSyncerTest`.
-A very basic model to build on is the class `TestModelBase.Empty`.
+Examples for the latter can be found in the test cases of [ResourceEnvironmentSyncerTest](https://github.com/PalladioSimulator/Palladio-Analyzer-SimuLizar/blob/master/tests/org.palladiosimulator.simulizar.tests/src/org/palladiosimulator/simulizar/modelobserver/tests/ResourceEnvironmentSyncerTest.java).
+A very basic model to build on is the class `TestModelBase.Empty` in [TestModelBase](https://github.com/PalladioSimulator/Palladio-Analyzer-SimuLizar/blob/master/bundles/org.palladiosimulator.simulizar.test.commons/src/org/palladiosimulator/simulizar/test/commons/models/TestModelBase.xtend).
 It provides a PCMResourceSet with an default set of model resources, i. e. an empty repository, an empty system, and so on.
-Have a look at `ResourceEnvironmentTestModels.WithTwoContainersAndOneLink` to see how custom model providers can be built upon the default ones.
+Have a look at [ResourceEnvironmentTestModels.WithTwoContainersAndOneLink](https://github.com/PalladioSimulator/Palladio-Analyzer-SimuLizar/blob/master/bundles/org.palladiosimulator.simulizar.test.commons/src/org/palladiosimulator/simulizar/test/commons/models/ResourceEnvironmentTestModels.xtend) to see how custom model providers can be built upon the default ones.

 `@LoadPCMInstanceFromBundle` uses the previously described logic by registering the annotation `@PCMInstanceSupplier(LoadPCMInstanceFromBundleSupplier.class)`.
 This demostrates well, how JUnit supports meta-present annotations, that is, annotation present on annotations to test cases.
 LoadPCMInstanceFromBundle expects three parameters and uses the Eclipse Platform API to load the references models.
 The expected parameters are as follows: